kodecocodes/i10t/sirikit/sirikit.markdown

 Now your request handler will be able to access the business logic from the rest of the app.

-Back in **RideRequestHandler.swift**, add a method for resolving the number of passengers:
+Back in **RideRequestHandler.swift**, add the following method for resolving the number of passengers:

 ```swift
 func resolvePartySize(forRequestRide intent: INRequestRideIntent, with completion: @escaping (INIntegerResolutionResult) -> Void) {